peteroupc/peteroupc.github.io/randomfunc.md

 <a id=RNDU01_Random_Numbers_0_or_Greater_and_1_or_Less></a>
 ### `RNDU01`: Random Numbers 0 or Greater and 1 or Less

-The following method, `RNDU01()`, generates a **random number 0 or greater and 1 or less**:

-     METHOD RNDU01()
-        return RNDINT(X) / X
-     END METHOD

-In the method above, `X` is the number of fractional parts between 0 and 1.
+The idiom `RNDINT(X) / X` (called **`RNDU01()`** in this document), generates a **random number in the interval [0, 1)**, where `X` is the number of fractional parts between 0 and 1.
 (For fixed-precision floating-point number formats, `X` should equal the number of _significand permutations_ for that format.
 See "Generating uniform doubles in the unit interval" in the [`xoroshiro+` remarks page](http://xoroshiro.di.unimi.it/#remarks) for further discussion.)

 For fixed-precision binary floating-point numbers with fixed exponent range (such as Java's `double` and `float`), the following pseudocode for `RNDU01()` can be used instead, which returns a uniformly-distributed **random number 0 or greater and 1 or less**.
 It's based on a [technique devised by Allen Downey](http://allendowney.com/research/rand/), who found that dividing a random number by a constant usually does not yield all representable binary floating-point numbers in the desired range.
-In the pseudocode below, `SIGBITS` is the binary floating-point format's precision (for examples, see the [note for "significand permutations"](#Notes_and_Definitions)).
+In the pseudocode below, `SIGBITS` is the binary floating-point format's precision (for examples, see the [note for "significand permutations"](#Notation_and_Definitions)).

     METHOD RNDU01()
         e=-SIGBITS